Infineon denies paying too much for International Rectifier

-FRANKFURT Infineon (IFXGn.DE) brushed off concern that it was spending too much to buy U.S.-based International Rectifier IRF.N, saying the deal promised a wealth of benefits for the German chipmaker.
+FRANKFURT Infineon brushed off concern that it was spending too much to buy U.S.-based International Rectifier, saying the deal promised a wealth of benefits for the German chipmaker.

 Infineon announced the $3 billion cash deal late on Wednesday.
 The price was 51 percent above International Rectifier's market value before it was announced and Infineon shares fell in after-hours trading.